MicrosoftDocs/Managed-Desktop/managed-desktop/prepare/virtual-device-registration.md

 #### PowerShell script example

-The PowerShell script provides the parameters for your Azure AD device ID.
-The following PowerShell script is an example of the Azure AD device ID parameters:
+The PowerShell script provides the parameters for your Microsoft Entra device ID.
+The following PowerShell script is an example of the Microsoft Entra device ID parameters:

 ```powershell
 $Global:aadDeviceID = "Azure AD Device ID"